jamesmurdza/awesome-templates/README.md

-# Public Templates
+# List of template repositories

-GitHub has many templates which can be used as the base for new projects.
+GitHub has many public templates which can be used as the base for new projects.
+Right now, there is no way to search for these templates.
 This repo automatically collects these templates and sorts them by the most recently updated.

 ## Table of Contents